MA Lemon Law FAQ

-- What if I have more questions about this Lemon Law?
+- What if I have more questions about the Lemon Law in Massachusetts?

 Who does the MA Lemon Law cover?

 The Lemon Law in MA covers drivers whose vehicles suffer a nonconformity or defect within the first 12 months or 15,000 miles (whichever comes first) that can't be repaired after repeated attempts (normally three) by the manufacturers authorized dealership.